Summer Tai Chi at Evergreen

 with Howard Parks & January White

-Tai Chi is variously known as a mind/body moving meditation, a gentle form of exercise, an effective martial art, a way to develop “chi”( internal energy), or some combination of all these.
+Tai Chi is variously known as a mind/body moving meditation, a gentle form of exercise in coordination and balance, an effective martial art, a way to develop “chi“(internal energy), or some combination of all these.
 But how can this simple practice function in so many ways?
+We practice the Yang-style short form popularized by Cheng Man-ch’ing, a renowned master of Tai Chi and one of the earliest to introduce the practice to America.
+This summer our focus will be on repetitions of the form with some instruction.

 Howard Parks – Howard’s interest in martial arts started at age of ten, learning judo under the tutelage of the late Robert Smith.
 In addition to judo, Smith had a broad knowledge of other asian martial arts and was the primary collaborator with Cheng Man Ch’ing of one of the first books about Tai Chi (taiji quan) in the west.
 Smith also had an extensive collection of knock-knock jokes, which Howard to his chagrin has mostly forgotten.